US Osprey aircraft with 6 aboard crashes off coast of Japan, at least 1 dead

 Ogawa said the aircraft had departed from the U.S. Marine Corps Air Station Iwakuni in Yamaguchi prefecture and crashed on its way to Kadena Air Base on Okinawa.

-Japanese Vice Defense Minister Hiroyuki Miyazawa said the Osprey had attempted an emergency sea landing.
+Japanese Vice Defense Minister Hiroyuki Miyazawa said it had attempted an emergency sea landing and quoted the U.S. military as saying its pilot “did everything possible until the last minute.”

-Kyodo News agency, quoting Kagoshima prefectural officials, said witnesses reported seeing fire coming from the Osprey’s left engine.

-It said a Japanese military base in Saga in southern Japan decided to postpone planned Osprey flight exercises on Thursday.

 U.S. and Japanese officials said the aircraft belonged to Yokota Air Base in western Tokyo.
 U.S. Air Force officials at Yokota said they were still confirming information and had no immediate comment.